 - Chills and sweats

-- Loss of appetite
+- Poor appetite

-- Trouble breathing, fast breathing or wheezing
+- Trouble breathing, fast breathing, or wheezing

 - Bluish skin color

-- Earache or drainage from the ear
+- Earache or ear drainage

-- Vomiting or abdominal pain
+- Vomiting or stomach pain

 - A high, prolonged fever (above 102°F) with fatigue and body aches

 - Symptoms that last longer than 10 days or get worse

 - Fainting or feeling like you are going to faint